adaryorg/nwiz/USER_GUIDE.md

 ### How install.toml Works

-When you define a selector or multiple_selection item in your menu with an `install_key`, nwizard automatically:
+When you define a selector or multiple_selection item in your menu with an `install_key`, nwiz automatically:

 1. Creates an entry in install.toml when the file is first generated
 2. Updates the entry whenever the user makes a selection